-How to make backup files of active workbooks in Microsoft Excel?
+How to create/make backup files/copies of workbooks in Excel?

 Supposing you make several wrong operations in a big workbook, of course you can restore the workbook by pressing Undo button.
 But pressing Undo button for dozens of times seems not a good way.
 This article introduces some tricks to make backup versions of active workbook, so that you can restore it conveniently and quickly.